Living in the Property

 Good Neighbour

-Both Loughborough and London have a varied population of students, business professionals, families and elderly.
-It is good practice to develop a positive relationship with your neighbours when you move in and make sure to enforce this throughout your stay.
-Here are a few ways in which this can be done:
+Loughborough and London are home to students, families, professionals and older residents.
+It is good practice to build a positive relationship with your neighbours from the outset of your tenancy and throughout your stay.
+Here are some ways you can do this:

 • Introduce yourselves to your neighbours when you are moving in.
 This will make it easier to communicate if there are any problems as the year goes on.

-• If you are planning to host a bigger gathering or a party, discuss your plans with your neighbours beforehand.
+• Discuss your plans with your neighbours if you are planning to host gatherings or a party.
 In most cases, your neighbours will not mind you hosting occasionally and will appreciate that you have considered their needs and given them a chance to discuss any concerns.

-• Keep your property and any surrounding clear of rubbish and make sure to clean up after any party.
+• Keep your property and any surrounding clear of rubbish and clean.

 • Be responsive and polity about complains or requests from your neighbours.
 It is always the best option to sort out any issues amicably.